Connecting the Corridor

 Wildlife signs are placed in areas prone to wildlife movement across roadways.
 These signs are beneficial in alerting motorists to be aware of specific animals that may appear near or crossing the roadway while simultaneously encouraging a reduction in vehicle driving speed in the area.

-In conjunction with a mobile highway sign, an orange collar fitted with GPS technology and reflective strips help motorists spot Eastern North Carolina’s critically endangered red wolves along the roadways that fragment their habitat.
+In conjunction with a mobile highway sign, an orange collar fitted with GPS technology and reflective strips helps motorists spot Eastern North Carolina’s critically endangered Red Wolves along the roadways that fragment their habitat.

 Photo provided by USFWS